Undergraduate university and year of graduation: Cornell University, 2010

-Medical school: Northwestern University Feinberg School of Medicine, 2015
+Medical school: University of Michigan Medical School, 2015

 What experiences did you have that confirmed medicine was the right career for you?

 When patients tell me that I listened to them and understood them better than any other doctor they had seen, I know that I chose the right path.
 When I am able to connect and build a trusting relationship with a patient who otherwise has a lot of reasons to be mistrustful of the medical industry, I feel honored and humbled.
 But most of all, when I am the only African American at the table, advocating for my patients or uplifting their voices in spaces they are not able to access, I know that the years of struggle are worth it, because I am pushing their care forward from the inside.

 My parents are a huge inspiration.
 They are the kindest, most hardworking people I know.
 They have always stressed the importance of staying true to your roots and overall, just working to be a positive force in the world.
 They always taught us we could be anything.

 Did anyone encourage or discourage you from applying to medical school?